 Based on this research, we identified four general types of retailers: 1) those not offering any financing options; 2) those offering financing options but not using deferred interest; 3) retailers that have deferred-interest language in their disclosures but don’t seem to be using the feature in active offers or do not allow consumers to apply for deferred-interest offers online; and finally, 4) retailers who offer deferred-interest promotions.

 Only retailers that offer deferred-interest financing plans for personal (not business) use and provide detailed information about their offers online were scored.
 Retailers not offering any type of financing were not scored.
-Retailers that included deferred-interest language in their disclosures but for whom we could not find offers of deferred interest as well as those that did not allow the consumer to apply for deferred-interest plans online were marked “N/A” and were not scored for this report.
+Retailers that included deferred-interest language in their disclosures but for whom we could not find offers of deferred interest as well as those that did not allow the consumer to apply for deferred-interest plans online were not scored for this report.

 Transparency for those with deferred interest was scored on a 10-point scale based on the location and the readability of the key terms associated with deferred-interest plans.
 Key terms include: